dask/dask/docs/source/dataframe-create.rst

 ~~~~~~~~~~~~~

 You can use :func:`read_csv` to read one or more CSV files into a Dask DataFrame.
-It supports loading multiple files at once:
+It supports loading multiple files at once using globstrings:

 .. code-block:: python

    >>> df = dd.read_csv('myfiles.*.csv')

-Or you can break up a single large file with the ``blocksize`` parameter:
+You can break up a single large file with the ``blocksize`` parameter:

 .. code-block:: python